ParmenidesSartre/microservice-fake-mall/README.md

 API Gateway:
 - The API gateway will be responsible for handling incoming requests from customers and routing them to the appropriate microservice.
 It will also handle authentication and authorization for the microservices.
 Technology Suggestion: Kong (open source API gateway built on top of NGINX).

+User Management Microservice:
+- The user service will handle all user management functionality, including creating new users, authenticating users, and managing user roles and permissions.
+Technology Suggestion: Java with Spring Boot for the microservice framework.

 Product Catalog Microservice:
 - This microservice will be responsible for managing the product catalog and providing information about products to customers.
 It will handle tasks such as adding new products, updating existing products, and retrieving product information for customers.
 Technology Suggestion: Java with Spring Boot for the microservice framework.